miykael/nipype-beginner-s-guide/homepage/installation.rst

 .. note::

     There is a standalone version of SPM available that doesn't need MATLAB, but so far it isn't recommended as a lot of additional toolboxes don't work with the standalone, yet.
-For more information go `here <http://en.wikibooks.org/wiki/SPM/Standalone>`_.
+For more information go on the `SPM wikipage <http://en.wikibooks.org/wiki/SPM/Standalone>`_.

 Download and Installation